Lucas-C/undying-dusk/README.md

   * skeleton fight : too hard ? hint at critical ?
 - code clean-up:
   * rename CutScene -> Dialog + (scene_id/shop_id -> dialog_id) + get rid for old Proxy(item=[...]) struct in build_dialog_options + rm ShopMessageItem
-  * make "mod" a class instance, so that customization no more relies on imports, and make mapscript.SCRIPTS_PER_TILE a class property
+  * make the "mod" submodule a class instance, so that customization no more relies on imports, and turn mapscript.SCRIPTS_PER_TILE & warp_portals.WARP_PORTALS_PER_MAP into properties of this class
 - VF?
 - size improvements:
   * 34M music/AlexandrZhelanov-ADarknessOpus.ogg